Backup retention policy: writing it down saves arguments

 Why the audit trail breaks without a named policy owner

 The gap between what a backup job actually does and what a policy document says it does tends to grow quietly.
 A schedule gets changed during a server migration, nobody updates the doc, and the doc slowly becomes fiction.
-The job runs, ticks green in the monitoring dashboard, and the discrepancy sits unnoticed until recovery is needed.
+The job runs, ticks green in the monitoring dashboard, and the mismatch sits there until recovery is needed.

 The more specific problem is ownership.
 When no one is named as responsible for the retention schedule, changes happen informally.
 A cron job gets tweaked.
 A retention script gets rewritten and dropped into /etc/cron.d/ by whoever was on call that weekend.
 There is no commit message, no change log, no ticket.
-Months later, the script is running on three servers and nobody is sure which version is canonical.
+Months later, the script is running on three servers and nobody is sure which version is the one that matters.

 Orphaned retention scripts

-This is genuinely common.
+This is common.
 A retention script gets written to solve an immediate problem, it works, it gets forgotten.
-When an incident occurs and someone pulls the script to verify it matches the policy, the script has no author comment, no date, no version, and often no relation to whatever the policy document claims the retention window is.
-Fix this now by adding a header block to every retention script you maintain:
+When an incident occurs and someone pulls the script to check whether it matches the policy, the script has no author comment, no date, no version, and often no relation to whatever the policy document says the retention window is.
+Fix this by adding a header block to every retention script you maintain:

 Retention policy: 28-day rolling window